Phenix123/go-pinger/README.md

 ---

+## Feature improvement

+- Add few hosts for pinger;

+---

 This README now reflects the Docker setup for both running and developing the project.
 It provides clear steps on how to use Docker for easy setup and configuration, as well as for local development.